EPA assessment area

 In May 2017, the EPA undertook environmental works in an assessment area bounded by Charles Lane, Little Charles Street, Mary Street and Tyne Place in Unley.
 The EPA work was undertaken to ensure that the legacy of past industrial practices does not pose a risk to residents living there today.
-The results have now been provided to the EPA.

 Frequently asked questions

 Why is the EPA undertaking assessment work in Unley?

 On behalf of the SA Government, the EPA manages the legacy of existing contaminated orphan sites.
 An orphan site is where the original polluter no longer exists, cannot be found or identified, or is unable to carry out or pay the costs of the assessment or remediation that is required.

 The EPA has developed a prioritised work program to investigate sites where it holds enough information to warrant further investigation into whether there is a potential human health risk.
 The EPA is aware of site contamination in the Unley area resulting from historic industrial and chemical disposal and handling practices.

 When groundwater contamination happens near residential properties, these chemicals can potentially enter into homes in vapour form.
 The information provided historically is incomplete and a number of data gaps have been identified by the EPA.

 At this time it is not known who caused the site contamination.
 As a result the area is deemed to be an orphan site and the EPA will, on behalf of the community, assess the potential for a human health risk.
 In order to determine whether soil vapour intrusion is occurring in the Unley assessment area, work to gather more data will assist the EPA in its understanding of the soil vapour composition, and whether any additional assessment work is required.
 Work is being undertaken in road verges and are not required to be on private properties.